erramirez/r4bs/ReadingData.md

     ## [1] "red"    "orange" "yellow" "green"  "blue"   "indigo" "violet"

-So now say that thesevcategories actually have a distinct order that is useful for passing to computation arguments such as `min()` or `max()`.
+So now say that these categories actually have a distinct order that is useful for passing to computation arguments such as `min()` or `max()`.
 We can easily add an argument to make that happen.

 ``` r
 # factor, with levels and ordered